Team-BHP > Electric Cars

 Comparing extra cost to investment, mentioning battery replacement cost is cunning sub-liminal anti-EV messaging to say at the least.

-NG_EV is online now (1) Thanks
+NG_EV is offline (1) Thanks

 Old 16th November 2022, 18:23 #171